 Tulane Emergency Medical Services is a student-run, basic emergency medical service, based on the uptown campus of Tulane University and managed by Campus Health.
 Tulane EMS offers basic emergency medical services and first-aid treatment for minor injuries to students, faculty, staff, and visitors during hours of operation within its service area.
 Tulane EMS provides transport to New Orleans area hospitals depending upon the nature of the call and the status of the patient at the time of Tulane EMS arrival.

-Tulane EMS members are trained and certified Basic Emergency Medical Technicians, operating under the medical direction of the Health Center, Daniel Garrett, M.D., and deputy Tulane EMS Manager, Heather Scianneaux (ALS Paramedic).
+Tulane EMS members are trained and certified Basic Emergency Medical Technicians, operating under the medical direction of the Health Center and deputy Tulane EMS Manager, Heather Scianneaux (ALS Paramedic).

 Tulane Campus Health provides medical direction, financial oversight, and administrative assistance for issues including, but not limited to training, licensure, and healthcare legal compliance.

 Student fees cover the cost of Tulane EMS operations and services.
 Callers are not billed for using Tulane EMS; however, they are liable for the costs of services rendered by other medical professionals, facilities or organizations (New Orleans EMS, emergency room, hospital, doctor fees, etc.) as these are not covered by student fees.